What Is Export & Import Logistics?

 Inspection and Quality Check

-At this step, the products will be inspected to ensure that there are no damaged or missing parts or that, if there are any, they are documented.
-The exporter will also check the packages and labels and mark whether or not the goods line up with shipping standards.
+At this critical step, the products will be carefully inspected to ensure that there are no damaged or missing parts.

 Get the Delivery Order